Why HVAC Is a Good Career Choice: What Youll Do as a Technician and How Much Youll Make

 • HVAC service manager, $71,176 average salary

-You can specialize for new opportunities within the HVAC industry, and continuing education and certification opportunities open doors for niche positions with great salaries.
-For example, master engineers with experience designing custom equipment or leading projects could receive six-figure salaries.
+There is a lot of room for specialization in the HVAC industry, and continuing education and certification opportunities offer access to even higher salaries.
+For example, master engineers who can manage projects and design custom HVAC systems could be eligible for salaries as high as six figures.
 Larger salaries are also more likely if you have experience with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most